 There is little structural difference between an in-house agency and a traditional agency that has multiple clients.
 In-house agencies have their own creative directors, art directors, copywriters, production experts, media buyers, account executives, and every other role you'd expect to see in an agency.

-However, there are big differences when it comes to the actual work being produced, approval processes, hours, and workloads.
-For example:
+However, there are big differences when it comes to the actual work being produced, the approval processes, the hours, and workloads.

 In-House Agencies Are on the Rise